 This soup is rich and creamy and luscious.
 It’s the perfect lunch on this frigid snow day and it’s easy to make, which is always a nice bonus.
 Choose your favorite cheeses, add your favorite broth, perhaps a dash of sriracha and call it your own.
 The broccoli is roasted and naturally, that means I added Parmesan before roasting because the only thing that makes roasted broccoli better, is Parmesan.
+Check out Bakeware reviews here to make the soup which will make your job easier.

 I added some thyme, a bay leaf, some bullion and minced garlic along with copious amounts of black pepper to suit my taste.
 I used a small array of sharp and mild easy melting cheeses (mostly cheddar to keep it classic with just a bit of provolone) to add a certain smooth tang that I love.